Located in Kaikōura area in the Marlborough region

 Distance: 200 m

 Walk up the hill from the car park to a lookout platform.
-This platform, designed in the shape of a waka, affords an excellent view of both the sea and the mountains.
+This platform, designed in the shape of a waka, gives views of both the sea and the mountains.
 Interpretation panels provide stories of the land, the sea and the people who lived here.

-From the car park when the tide is low, you are able to explore the open tidal platforms.
+From the carpark when the tide is low, you're able to explore the open tidal platforms.
 You may see wading birds, such as oystercatchers and reef herons, feeding on the platforms.
 Shags are common and blue penguins may be seen bobbing just offshore.

 Just off the tidal platforms is an excellent diving and snorkelling area for those who want a closer look at the marine life.